Lake Titicaca

-Lake Titicaca (/tɪtɪˈkɑːkə/; Lago Titicaca /es/; Titiqaqa and Titiqaqa) is a large freshwater lake in the Andes mountains on the border of Bolivia and Peru.
+Lake Titicaca (/tɪtɪˈkɑːkə/; Lago Titicaca /es/; Titiqaqa and Titiqaqa) is a large lake in the Andes mountains on the border of Bolivia and Peru.
 It is often called the highest navigable lake in the world.
+It is often listed as a freshwater lake, though its waters are slightly brackish.
 Titicaca is the largest lake in South America, both in terms of the volume of water and surface area.
 (Note: Lake Maracaibo has a larger surface area, but it is a tidal bay, not a lake.)
 It is the 18th largest lake in the world.
 It has a surface elevation of 3,812 m.